doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 1. Quorn Resource Integration.esp

 Ensure that the following mods always load *last* (i.e. at the very bottom) in your load order:
-1. Some of a Kind.esp
+1. There Can Be Only One (Alt Fyr).esp
 1. Conflict Resolution - Finish Line.esp
 1. XE Sky Variations.esp
 1. multipatch.esp